 I was first surprised at how simple and straightforward Invisalign is.
 The clear aligners are almost invisible – forget all that gleaming metal!
 And because they are removable, brushing and flossing is easy and you can keep eating all those foods that we were off-limits with metal braces.
 But make no mistake, while Invisalign looks far less invasive, it’s still as effective as traditional wire and bracket braces, and can correct the most common teeth straightening issues.

-Invisalign Teen is also covered by your insurance in a similar way to traditional braces, so cost won’t be an additional worry.
+Invisalign Teen is also covered by your insurance or any other One Sure Insurance online in a similar way to traditional braces, so cost won’t be an additional worry.
 I really liked the way the treatment process is outlined from the outset.
 Whereas ‘in my day’ wearing braces was an unpredictable amount of time and tears (which equals forever in the mind of a teenager and their mom), when you take on an Invisalign course of treatment, you know what to expect – you work your way through each set of Invisalign aligners, with a new set every two weeks, seeing the progress as you go.
 All it takes is an average of 21 hours a day of wearing the aligners – so if you have a special event or important moment, those photographs won’t be full of metal!
 If you’d like to follow the Infographic for how it works, just follow this link.

 While you’re making that appointment, why not enter the sweep being run by Invisalign (sweeps close on October 1,2014).